 Don’t let this happen to you!
 In this post, we’ll share how to make a successful app that starts creating value for you and your users on day one — and maximizes the long term value of your app investment.

-Setting up some fundamental aspects of your app in the very early app planning stages not only helps set you up for success from day one, it can also help you avoid the cost and effort involved in getting into a new dev cycle to fix something that should have been taken care of well before launch.
+Setting up some fundamental aspects of your app in the very early app planning stages not only helps set you up for success, it also helps you avoid the cost and effort involved in getting into a new dev cycle to fix something that should have been taken care of well before launch.

 The time to prepare for app success is way, way back during the app conception and development phase.
 Make sure these ten things are at the top of your checklist to maximize your investment in your app.